teri1712/student-management/README.md

 - Assessments record per-student scoring for a course and semester/year
 - Latest score for a StudentCourse is derived from the most recent Assessment
-- Admin can add one assessment inline for a student from the course edit page
+- Teacher can add one assessment inline for a student on the teacher course page
-- CSV import of assessments supported at the course edit page
+- CSV import of assessments supported on the teacher course page (/teacher/assessment)
     - CSV format: studentId,semester,assessYear,score
     - Sample file: samples/assessments-sample.csv
+- Admin course edit page shows latest score (read-only)
 - Student GPA calculation ignores enrollments with no assessments

 ## Teacher Views